Antlion931/ObsidianNotes/Definitions/TCP.md

 But what if receiver will get multiple or out of order packets?
 It's simple, firstly it check what **acknowledge number** it last sent.
 If it is smaller then **sequence number**, then we need to wait for some packet.
 If it is the same, our **acknowledge response** did not come, perhaps is lost.
 That why we should send it once again.

 # Ending Connection
 Similarity to establishing connection, but with different flag.

 ![[tcp_closing.png]]

 # Differences to [[UDP]]

-- [ ] #todo Write about windowing, dynamically changing how much data can be sent without acknowledge.
 - [ ] #todo Write a definition of [[Port]] and [[Socket]].
 Good [video](https://www.youtube.com/watch?v=FfvUxw8DHb0).
 - [ ] #todo Write about differences between [[TCP]] and [[UDP]].